killme2008/ring.velocity/README.md

 # ring.velocity

-A Clojure library designed to render velocity template for ring in clojure.
+A Clojure library designed to render velocity template for ring/compojure in clojure.

 ## Usage